varvarariabko/varvarariabko/README.md

 </p>

 ## 🚀 About Me
-Soon-to-be graduate with a love for data and problem-solving.
+Soon-to-be Data Analytics graduate with a love for data and problem-solving.
 Whether it's cleaning messy datasets or visualizing trends, I'm happiest when data leads to real insights.

+Currently seeking opportunities where I can contribute and keep growing.
+Based in St. John's, open to remote opportunities.

-When I'm not working with data, you will find me sewing, flying a drone or building my family tree.
+When I'm not working with data, you will find me sewing, flying a drone, or building my family tree.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://varvarariabko.github.io/)